pecurka/Pugger/README.md

 Pugger

 # Project Description
-This is my project for my Computer Graphics class.
+This is my project for my Computer Graphics class. <br />
-The main goal is to create a Frogger replica with the playable character being a pug using OpenGL and C.
+The main goal is to create a Frogger replica with the playable character being a pug using OpenGL and C. <br />

 # 22.10.2016 Update Notes:
-Added main file for project.
+Added main file for project. <br />
-Added MakeFile.
+Added MakeFile. <br />
-Make initial window for project.
+Make initial window for project. <br />